bastiennicoud/larasta/README.md

 Fork on your github account the original repo from XCarrel/larasta.

 ### 2. Clone it
-Clone your fork of larasta on our local machine.
+Clone your fork of larasta on your local machine.

 ```bash
 git clone https://github.com/USERNAME/larasta.git FLODER